Go to Calendar to see when we’re playing next!

 Their first performance and recording project, unPacked brought poet, Judith Malina and composer, Steve Lacy’s 1995 “Packet” suite to life through sound and movement.
 These audacious new arrangements blur the lines between what is heard and what is seen.
 At the heart of the suite, a provocation: the emotional, embodied, unfettered female voice.
 Heart-felt, yet unsentimental, these eight songs hold no punches as they bring voice to a woman’s later life, grappling with imperfection, sexism, paradox, grit, beauty, regret, invisibility, death and love.

 unPacked has been presented at the Suonil per il Popolo Festival, Montreal; the Something Else!
 Festival, Hamilton; and the Guelph Jazz Festival.
+In the fall of 2025, supported by Productions SuperMusique, the trio played unPacked in a small tour to three Maisons de la Culture on the island of Montréal as part of the Conseil des Arts de Montréal’s CAM en Tournée program.

 In March 2024 the trio released their first album: unPacked – words by Judith Malina, music by Steve Lacy on the Quebec label Ambiances Magnétique.